 - Stricter food safety requirements change the role of importers

-- Buyers search for local sourcing
+- Buyers increasingly prioritise local sourcing

 - Brexit could be a motive for more direct imports

-Consumer awareness has led to a number of health trends that also include grains, pulses and oilseeds to a large extent:
+Consumer awareness has led to a number of health trends that also include GPO to a large extent:

 What attracts consumers to organics?

-About 70% of Europeans think that organic products are safer.
-Almost 80% of Europeans consider organic foods to be better for the environment and produced with a very restricted use of pesticides.
-Avoiding pesticides is often a main reason for purchasing organic products.
+Consumers also associate organics with minimally processed products, without artificial ingredients, which contributes to a healthy and natural lifestyle.
+About 70% of Europeans think that organic products are safer, and almost 80% consider organic foods to be better for the environment and produced using very few pesticides.
+Avoiding pesticides is often consumers’ main motivation to buy organic foods.

 How important is plant-based food in Europe?